tigranmzykyan/Linux/README.md

 ##### Show the presence of the sshd process using the ps command.
 To do this, you need to match the keys to the command.
 - Explain in the report the meaning of the command and each key in it.
 ##### Reboot the system.
-- Describe in the report what you have done to complete all five points (you can do this in text or with screenshots).
+- Describe in the report what you have done to complete all five points (you can do this in text or with screenshots);
 - The output of the netstat -tan command should contain \
   `tcp 0 0.0.0.0:2022 0.0.0.0:* LISTEN` \
-  (if there is no netstat command, it needs to be installed)
+  (if there is no netstat command, it needs to be installed);
-- Add a screenshot of the command output to the report.
+- Add a screenshot of the command output to the report;
 - Explain the meaning of the -tan keys, the value of each output column, the value 0.0.0.0. in the report.

 ## Part 9.
 Installing and using the **top**, **htop** utilities

-`-` If I were asked what useful things **top** and **htop** utilities do, I would answer in one word: everything.
+"If I were asked what useful things **top** and **htop** utilities do, I would answer in one word: everything."

 **== Task ==**